city-super/MatrixCity/MatrixCityPlugin/docs/Code-Details.md

     In [custom_movie_pipeline.py](../Content/Python/custom_movie_pipeline.py),
-    we defined a class `CustomMoviePipeline` for rendering a sequence with movie render queue in python code, there are several classmethod defined inside the class, including:
+    we defined a class `CustomMoviePipeline` for rendering a sequence with movie render queue in python code, there are several class method defined inside the class, including:
     - `CustomMoviePipeline.clear_queue()`: clear the queue of rendering.
     - `CustomMoviePipeline.add_job_to_queue_with_render_config()`: add a job to the queue of rendering.
         > there is a queue of rendering, and each job is a rendering job.